ibrahim1taha/LiveMentor_AI-Models-API/README.md

 # AI Focus Detection API

-A FastAPI-based API that uses multiple AI models to detect focus-related behaviors from images, including head pose estimation, person detection, blocked objects detection, and sleep detection.
+A FastAPI-based API that uses AI models to detect focus-related behaviors from images, including head pose estimation and person detection.

 ## Features

-- **Multi-Model Architecture**: Uses 4 different AI models for comprehensive analysis
+- **Multi-Model Architecture**: Uses 2 different AI models for comprehensive analysis
 - **Fault-Tolerant**: If one model fails, others continue to work and return results
 - **Batch Processing**: Process multiple frames in a single request
 - **CORS Enabled**: Ready for frontend integration